thomykay/dhbw-projectmanagement1/lesson 209 - sprint review, planning/lesson 209 - slides.md

 ## Practice - Sprint Planning ⏲️20min

 1. What do we need to **understand** about these backlog items in order to fully commit to getting them done in the upcoming sprint?
 2. **How much** of the product backlog do we think we can complete in the upcoming sprint?
+What can we skip aka not do?
 3. Do we need more **clarification** on this feature?

 ---